Journey-West/DeltaVision/README.md

 1. Build the application
 2. Package it for Windows, macOS, and Linux
 3. Create a zip archive with all installers and installation instructions
-4. The resulting package can be transferred to air-gapped systems
+4. The resulting package can be transferred to offline systems

 ## Usage